mciocchi/atomic_d6/README.md

 ### Death by Magical Strain

 When a character dies as a result of magical strain, powerful eldritch energies are released.
-The exact kind of eldritch energies varies depending upon the type of spell being cast, but the results are unpredictable and spectacular.
+The exact kind of eldritch energies varies depending upon the type of spell being cast, but the results can be unpredictable and spectacular.
 For instance: a pyromancer might explode in a violent fireball.

 ### Paradox